labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/intro.md

 # Introduction

-In this lab, you will review how to define simple functions in Python and learn about exception handling.
-Functions are a fundamental concept in programming that allow you to organize code into reusable blocks.
-Exception handling is a technique used to manage errors and unexpected situations in your programs.
+In this lab, you will learn how to review the definition of simple functions in Python and explore exception handling.
+Functions are a key programming concept that enables you to structure code into reusable segments.
+Exception handling, on the other hand, is a method for dealing with errors and unforeseen circumstances in your programs.

-**Objectives:**

-- Review of how to define simple functions
-- Learn exception handling in Python

-**Files Modified:** `pcost.py`
+The main objectives of this lab are to review the process of defining simple functions and to learn about exception handling in Python.
+The file that will be modified is `pcost.py`.